 - Hospice social workers to help with transitions in care

 - Hospice chaplain for spiritual care and support

 - Hospice volunteers for companionship and support

-Hospice and palliative care both offer relief from the pain and symptoms of COPD.
-Both can address the mental, social and spiritual needs of a patient.
+At Compassus, we empower patients and families to control their end-of-life decisions.
+Hospice and palliative care can address a patient’s mental, social, and spiritual needs.
 In fact, hospice is a type of palliative care during the final stage of life.

 Compassus recognizes the importance of providing comfort and support to people with late-stage COPD.
 We focus on helping patients make their final days meaningful and peaceful.
 Contact Compassus today at 833.380.9583 to learn more about hospice and palliative care for late-stage COPD.